 A formal application under the RTI Act or the IP Act will be required if TAFE Queensland considers no other access mechanisms (including administrative access) are available.

 TAFE Queensland employees can access and update their personal information through the Employee Self-Service function in Aurion.
-TAFE Queensland students will soon be able to access and update their personal information through the Student Portal.
+TAFE Queensland students can access and update their personal information through the Student Portal.

 You may apply under the IP Act if:

 - all of the documents you are applying for contain your personal information; or

 - you are acting on behalf of another person, and all of the documents contain that person’s personal information

 You should apply under the RTI Act in all other cases.
 If in doubt, please contact the TAFE Queensland RTI Officer for assistance.